pores

 Picking up a vibrating facial massager is a great way to increase the collagen in your face.
 Using this during your cleansing routine can prevent sagging and the sagging pores that come with it.

-Your pores appear larger due to aging, genetics, dry skin, or oily skin.
-Most of the time, your enlarged pores are actually a normal reaction.
-However, there are things that you can do to minimize the appearance of your pores or reduce pore size.
+They appear larger due to aging, genetics, dry skin, or oily skin.
+Enlarged ones are usually a normal reaction.
+However, there are things that you can do to minimize the appearance of your pores.

 Related Articles